GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Hrafine.md

 **Dire Form**: As a full round action you may transform into your Dire form.
 While in the dire form, you are affected by the following
  • +1 [Body]
  • You sprout four claws.
 These claws are treated as off hands.
-A pair of dire claws may be used to make a slashing attack.
-You may attacks with both pairs as an action, but have disadvantage on each attack.
+A pair of dire claws may be used to make a slashing unarmed attacks within 1 foot.
  • Your flight speed is reduced by half.
  • You cannot use items in your claws.
 You resume your original form when incapacitated or spend a full round to resume it.
 You suffer a level of exhaustion when you resume your original form.